Tokyo: a brief travel guide

 4) Tokyo National Museum

 The Tokyo National Museum is the oldest national museum in Japan.
-Is is an enticing museum which allows you to explore the history of this enchanting country.
-Statues, pottery items, samurai armours can be found and admired at the museum.
-The garden of the museum is also beautiful.
-Sometimes, special exhibitions take place in the museum.
+It is an enticing museum that allows you to explore the history of this enchanting country.
+Statues, pottery items, and samurai armour can be found and admired at the museum.
+The museum’s garden is also beautiful.
+Sometimes, special exhibitions take place there.
 When I visited the place, there was an outstanding exhibition about Mexico.

 5) Shinjuku Gyoen National Garden